 Many therapists did not get trained on how to create treatment plans.
 Thankfully, SimplePractice will soon offer the well-known Wiley Treatment Plans to help with this, which can make treatment planning both constructive and quick

 Many therapists did not get trained on how to create treatment plans.
-Thankfully, SimplePractice will soon offer the well-known Wiley Treatment Plans to help with this, which can make treatment planning both constructive and quick.
+Thankfully, SimplePractice offers the well-known Wiley Treatment Plans to help with this, which can make treatment planning both constructive and quick.

 Tips for Creating a Treatment Plan